What kind of paper is this?

 The 3D Steerable CNN demonstrated significant advantages due to its built-in equivariance:

-• It was empirically confirmed to be rotationally equivariant, achieving 99% test accuracy on the rotated Tetris dataset, whereas a standard 3D CNN failed with 27% accuracy.
+• It was empirically confirmed to be rotationally equivariant, achieving 99% test accuracy on the rotated Tetris dataset, compared to a standard 3D CNN’s 27% accuracy.

-• On the CATH protein classification task, it dramatically outperformed a deep 3D CNN baseline despite having over 100 times fewer parameters.
+• On the CATH protein classification task, it outperformed a deep 3D CNN baseline while using ~110x fewer parameters.
 This performance gap widened as the training data was reduced, highlighting the model’s superior data efficiency.

 The paper concludes that 3D Steerable CNNs provide a universal and effective framework for incorporating SE(3) symmetry into deep learning models, leading to improved accuracy and efficiency for tasks involving volumetric data, particularly in scientific domains.

 • Input Format: All inputs must be voxelized.
-Point clouds are not used directly.
+Point clouds require voxelization before use.

 • Proteins (CATH): $50^3$ grid, 0.2 nm voxel size.
 Gaussian density placed at atom centers.